Psychotherapy: Eros and magic.

 Pneuma is the inner sense, translating between soul and body.

 Aristotle viewed intellect as phantasm, much as we today regard thoughts.
-And soul is energetic, it is the vital force that animates.
-Now we find the parallels with Freudian concepts.

-Freud regarded his talking cure as psychodynamic - he should have called it pneuma -dynamic, but pneuma is already taken by lungs and air.
-In Freudian psychodynamic therapy Eros is usually, no always the cause of the patient's problem!
+Freud regarded his talking cure as psychodynamic - he could have called it pneuma -dynamic, but the word pneuma is already taken by lungs and air.

 I imagine Freud and Sinead O'Connor in the Underworld.
 Sinead is singing 'Nothing compares to you' Freud isn't moved.
 He pauses, feels obliged to dispense wisdom and then proclaims that her singing is an attempt to cathect her libido..